-Ruas bowed and retired.
+Ruas, the Eldest of the Domain, bowed and retired.

 They fell into each other's arms and clung to each other for a long time without speaking, Ios laying her head on Dokei's shoulder and sobbing, and Dokei stroking Ios's long hair.